Daveeeid/SELECTed2Win/README.md

 Dataset Description
 -------------------
-We used fictional employees table with the following columns:
+We used a fictional employees table with the following columns:

 Column	  |Description